Note: Updated August 26, 2025.

 “A long time ago," said Wainwright.
 "When all you had were these behemoth companies like Aloha and Micros, a full set of terminals was a huge capital expense.
 If you were a big company with lots of restaurants, it could cost hundreds of thousands of dollars.”

-By comparison, Wainwright notes, the hardware associated with Toast costs a far more manageable $6,000 per location.
+Wainwright notes that the hardware associated with Toast costs a far more manageable $6,000 per location.

 Wainwright also points out that one of the biggest benefits of switching to a new restaurant POS is how easy it is from a technological standpoint.